College of Letters and Science (University of Wisconsin–Madison)

-The University of Wisconsin–Madison College of Letters and Science is the largest college of the University of Wisconsin–Madison.
+The College of Letters and Science is the college of arts and sciences at the University of Wisconsin–Madison.
 It is located at Madison, Wisconsin.

 About the college

 The College of Letters and Science enrolls more than half of all students of the university.
 It provides the foundation courses in science, math, languages, and literature for all undergraduate programs across campus.
 The college has more than 21,000 students and more than 3,000 faculty and staff.

 Letters & Science is the focal point of research in fields such as humanities, social sciences, and natural sciences.
 The college ranks third among UW–Madison colleges for research grant awards and contributes a significant portion of the grants administered through the Graduate School of UW–Madison.
 It is also a liberal arts college.

 Departments and academic programs

 The college is made up of 39 departments and five professional schools that instruct students and carry out research in a wide variety of fields, such as biology, chemistry, economics, history, journalism and mass communication, linguistics, and sociology.
 The five professional schools comprise: